 Pink Peppercorn

 Pink peppercorn is derived from the Schinus molle tree native to the Peruvian Andes.
-The plant has many nicknames, one of which is the “false pepper” due to the common mix-up between it and a true peppercorn (piper nigrum).
+This plant has many nicknames, one of which is the “false pepper” due to the common mix-up between it and a true peppercorn (piper nigrum).

 Some think that the pink peppercorn tastes slightly more acidic and sweet, but is generally very “peppery” in flavor.

 Note: Pink peppercorns are the bright red peppercorns used to make beautiful, gourmet peppercorn blends.
-They are notably smoother than the wrinkly true black peppercorns.
+They are notably smoother than the wrinkly black peppercorns.

 Pink or rose peppercorns are widely available online and in stores.
-This is the best option we could find on Amazon for price per ounce.
+This is the best option we could find for price per ounce.
 Use these to mix your own peppercorns and make a beautiful variety of colors in your pepper grinder!

 What Is The Best Pepper Grinder?

-We recommend the Cole & Mason pepper mill for a long-lasting, stainless steel build.
+Our top choice is the Cole & Mason pepper mill for a long-lasting, stainless steel build.
 It also makes it incredibly easy to choose 6 different grind settings, from fine to coarse.
 We have owned this grinder for years and it is as good as new!

 Read Next: